Right to Choose

 The Assessment Process

-Prior to the visit we will send you a ‘My Visit’ brochure for your child, so that they have a better understanding of what will happen on the day, and who they will be seeing.
-We’ve had very positive feedback from parents in the past saying how useful these brochures are at helping their child become less anxious at the prospect of attending an assessment.
+Prior to the visit, we will send you a ‘My Visit’ brochure for your child, so that they have a better understanding of what will happen on the day and who they will be seeing.
+We’ve had very positive feedback from parents in the past saying how useful these brochures are in helping their child become less anxious at the prospect of attending an assessment.

 FAQs